 Step 1: Go to the plugins page, where you can see all the installed plugins.

-Step 2: Click on Enable auto-updates at the right side of each plugins.
+Step 2: Click on Enable auto-updates at the right side of each plugin.

 10 | Upload Site Icon & Site Logo

-Site icons are what you can see on the browsers top bar before the site title.
-A proper site icon can create a good impression to the visitors.
+Site icons are what you can see on the browser’s top bar before the site title.
+A proper site icon can create a good impression on the visitors.

 And the site logo is the logo for your site.

 You can set the site icon and the site logo by customizing under the Appearance menu; it will open a new page.
 Now go to the Site Identity, where you can upload a site icon and a site logo.
 You can use tools like Canva Logo Maker (easy for anyone) to create a site logo and icon.